markddrake/YADAMU---Yet-Another-DAta-Migration-Utility/README.md

 C:\Development\YADAMU>
 ~~~
 YADAMU can also copy data directly between any of the supported databases.
-When copying between databases a confgurationf file is used to identify the source and target for the copy operation.
+When copying between databases a confguration file is used to specify the source and target for the copy operation.
 This prevents the command line from becoming overly complex.

 The following shows a simple configuration file that can be used to copy the contents of the Northwind database from SQL Server into MySQL.
 The file defines two named connections, "sourceDB" and "targetDB".
 It also defines two named schemas, "sourceSchema" and "targetSchema".
 It then defines a single job that performs the copy.
 The JOB consists of a source and a target, which are defined in terms of the named connections and schemas.
 ~~~json